-Developing a shipping strategy that optimizes costs and meets customer expectations on fast, affordable shipping can be a challenge.
+Developing a shipping strategy that optimises costs and meets customer expectations on fast, affordable shipping can be a challenge.

 That’s why many businesses partner with ShipBob.
-ShipBob is an omnichannel fulfillment provider that offers:
+ShipBob is an omnichannel fulfilment provider that offers:

 - Reduced shipping rates from domestic and international shipping carriers

-ShipBob’s growing fulfillment network makes it easy to strategically distribute inventory, so it’s stored closer to customers.
+ShipBob’s growing fulfilment network makes it easy to strategically distribute inventory, so it’s stored closer to customers.

-Once orders come in from your online store or various sales channels (including social and marketplaces), orders are shipped out from the fulfillment center closest to the customer’s destination.
+Once orders come in from your online store or various sales channels (including social and marketplaces), orders are shipped out from the fulfilment centre closest to the customer’s destination.

 This can significantly reduce delivery timelines and shipping costs.